Image analysis for the quality assurance of commercial vehicle brakes

 Three specialised partners

-"Due to the low and varying customer-dependent quantities and the high-level of variance in disc brake production, we started to think about a data base", explains Dieter Progl, Managing Director at Neupro in Vilsbiburg.
-Neupro is the official partner of the data base manufacturer Oracle and was therefore able to provide a suitable solution for the combinatorics including part number and test number within the short period of time.
+"Due to the low and varying customer-dependent quantities and the high-level of variance in disc brake production, we started to think about a data base", explains Dieter Progl, Managing Director at Neupro Solutions in Vilsbiburg.
+Neupro Solutions is the official partner of the data base manufacturer Oracle and was therefore able to provide a suitable solution for the combinatorics including part number and test number within the short period of time.
 Brakes are components requiring documentation.
 This is why both image data and inspection data are archived in the data base and then transferred to a higher-level control.
-Neupro also delivered the PLC interface, from where Knorr-Bremse recalls the data for further processing in the host computer.
+Neupro Solutions also delivered the PLC interface, from where Knorr-Bremse recalls the data for further processing in the host computer.

 To reduce the size of the image data, the system combines three original images, compresses them to jpg format and saves them together with the serial number.
 "If necessary, all documents for the searched brake are thus available within seconds.
-Therefore, we know exactly which parts are mounted, thus ensuring traceability down to each individual screw", says Mr. Bauer, explaining the advantage.
+Therefore, we know exactly which parts are mounted, thus ensuring traceability down to each individual screw", says Thomas Bauer, explaining the advantage.

 Installation without system interruption

-More than a billion people worldwide rely daily on Knorr-Bremse systems (www.knorr-bremse.de).
-Knorr-Bremse is the world’s leading manufacturer of braking systems for rail and commercial vehicles.
+More than a billion people worldwide rely daily on Knorr-Bremse systems.
+Knorr-Bremse is the world's leading manufacturer of braking systems for rail and commercial vehicles.
 As a technology pioneer, for over 100 years Knorr-Bremse has been a driving force in the development, production and sale of modern braking systems for a variety of applications in the area of rail and commercial vehicles.
 Knorr-Bremse thus contributes significantly to safety on the road and on railways.
 Other lines of business include door systems and air conditioning systems for rail vehicles as well as torsional vibration dampers for internal combustion engines.